dyedgreen/neuron/README.md

   return 0;
 }
 ```
+The above example can be found at `helloworld.cpp` and compiled with `g++ helloworld.cpp network.cpp -o hello`
+(assuming you want to use the GNU compiler).

 ## The `Network` Class
 To use neuron, include the `"network.h"` header in your C++ file.
 The `Network` class is a template